simplysowj/django-react-app/README.md

 Create a feature branch (git checkout -b feature-name) Commit changes (git commit -m "Added feature")
-Push & submit a Pull Request 🚀
+Push & submit a Pull Request 🚀 docker-compose up --build
+To remove builds and clean up your Docker environment, you can follow these steps:
+1. Stop Running Containers:

+docker-compose down
+This will stop and remove all containers defined in the docker-compose.yml file.
+2. Remove All Containers (Optional):
+If you want to remove all containers, including the ones that were not created by docker-compose, you can run:

+docker rm $(docker ps -a -q)
+This removes all stopped containers.
+3. Remove All Unused Docker Images:
+To remove the Docker images that are not being used by any container, you can run: docker image prune
+Or, to remove all images (including unused ones):

+docker rmi $(docker images -q)
+4. Remove Volumes (Optional):
+Volumes can take up significant space.
+If you want to remove the volumes created by Docker Compose (which are listed in the volumes section of docker-compose.yml), run:

+docker-compose down -v
+This will stop the containers and remove the associated volumes.
+5. Remove Build Cache (Optional):
+Docker caches the build process to speed up subsequent builds.
+To clear the build cache, run:

+docker builder prune
+This will remove unused build cache.
+6. Remove Networks (Optional):
+If you want to remove the custom networks created by Docker Compose (e.g., mynetwork in your docker-compose.yml), you can run:

+docker network prune
+7. Clean Up Dangling Images and Volumes:
+To remove any unused, "dangling" images and volumes, you can use:

+docker system prune

+docker exec -it django-backend python manage.py migrate docker exec -it django-backend python manage.py createsuperuser docker exec -it postgres-db psql -U postgres
+\c business_db;

 📜 License
 This project is open-source under the MIT License.